 This program is designed for nurses who have multiple roles with work, family, and school.
-Courses can be taken one day per week until the last two quarters when classes meet two days per week.
+Courses can be taken one to two days a week, dependent on the quarter.
 Program plans are individualized for each student’s unique needs.

 The Olympic College RN-BSN Program is accredited by the Commission on Collegiate Nursing Education (CCNE) www.aacn.nche.edu.

 Earning a BSN degree will provide multiple benefits to the associate degree registered nurse.